The great JEFF BRIDGES – otherwise known as “The Dude” – is an Oscar-winning actor at last!

-I’ve finally caught up with Crazy Heart – the beautifully nuanced drama that has won Jeff Bridges a long deserved Oscar.
-Understated, intricate and emotional, as with all of Bridges’ work, his portrayal of was right up there with a whole slew of landmark performances he’s given.
+I’ve finally caught up with Crazy Heart, the beautifully nuanced drama that has won the brilliantly amazing JEFF BRIDGES a long-deserved Oscar.
+Understated, intricate and emotional, as with all of BRIDGES’ work, his portrayal of was right up there with a whole slew of landmark performances he’s given.

 , The Last Picture Show, Bad Company, , (one of my favourite of his films), , Fearless, Jagged Edge, Starman, Tucker: The Man and his Dream, Arlington Road, The Fisher King, American Heart (amazing movie), , Seabiscuit and The Contender – the list goes on.

-A common thread in many of Bridges’ movies is that he’s accompanied by a host of other great actors and so in Crazy Heart you don’t just get one good performance from Bridges, you also get to marvel at the work of the wonderful Maggie Gyllenhaal, the incomparable Robert Duvall and the phenomenal Colin Farrell.
-Director Scott Cooper should be a name to watch in future for putting together such a heartfelt and accomplished character driven film.
-He could be another Bennett Miller.
+A common thread in many of BRIDGES’ movies is that he’s accompanied by a host of other great actors and so in Crazy Heart, you don’t just get one good performance from BRIDGES, you also get to marvel at the work of the wonderful Maggie Gyllenhaal, the incomparable Robert Duvall and the phenomenal Colin Farrell.
+Director Scott Cooper should be a name to watch in future for putting together such a heartfelt and accomplished character-driven film.